bandohq/widget/README.md

 ## Technologies Used

 - React
-- Bigmi (for configuration management and integration)
-- Viem (for on-chain interactions)
+- Viem and Wagmi (for on-chain interactions)

 ---